Trade Mark (antlers)

-The outfit was originally located at 420-426 Montgomery Street in the heart of the downtown business district.
-Kolb & Denhard wasted no time in registering the firm with the State of California.
-On June 28, 1890, the firm trademarked its new flagship brand, Non Pareil with the State.
-Their logo was a stag with antlers.
-Initially, they advertised somewhat generically for California and imported wines, brandies, and liquors.
 Shortly thereafter they embarked on an advertising campaign in the California Wine and Spirits Review, which ran for nearly ten straight years pushing their flagship Non Pareil brand.
-A mold was commissioned and the bottles were blown, filled and marketed.
+A mold was commissioned and the bottles were blown, filled, and marketed.
 Kolb & Denhard weren’t bashful about their pricing structure.
 After all, if you wanted Non Pareil, you had best be willing to pay for it.
 The fifths listed for $2.50 which in this era was high when most whiskey sold for a dollar a bottle.
 During this period, their three primary brands were Nonpareil, Old Joe Tracy, and Old Tom Parker.

-Support: Primary research provided by Bruce Silva and Western Whiskey Gazette.
+Support: Primary research provided by Eric McGuire and Bruce Silva and Western Whiskey Gazette.

 Support: The storefront of Kolb & Denhard at 422 Montgomery Street in San Francisco. – Photo courtesy of mblockroy11 at Ancestry.com

 Support: Reference to Whiskey Bottles of the Old West by John L. Thomas, 2002